What is Packet Loss?

 Make sure that your network is configured properly.
 Even a single cable that is not plugged in correctly can cause packet loss.
 Further, another look at the network's multiprotocol label switching (MPLS), which is a protocol designed to get data packets to their destinations quickly, might be necessary.

-Since packets are more likely to get lost via Wi-Fi, check whether a wired, Ethernet connection will fix the issue—at least temporarily.
+Since packets are more likely to get lost via Wi-Fi, check whether a wired, Ethernet connection will fix the issue, but it's a temporary solution at best.

 Updating your operating system (OS) and your most used programs will also help.
 The most recent version of an OS is less likely to have bugs, which means there is a lower likelihood of packet loss.
 Lean on the hard work of the dozens, if not hundreds, of engineers working for software vendors such as Apple, Microsoft, and Mozilla, who fix errors on an ongoing basis to improve your computing experience.

 Sometimes older hardware can be an issue.
 This goes for employee endpoints as well as the firewalls, network switches, and routers that make up your network infrastructure.
-Determine whether an older and possibly faulty piece of hardware on the network is causing packet loss.
+Determine whether an older and possibly faulty piece of hardware on the network is causing packet loss and replace it with a new one.

 Quality of service (QoS) settings help manage packet loss by organizing network resources.
 QoS settings will assign more network traffic to the places that can best accommodate more resource-intensive data, such as voice and video.